3 perish off Berrien County beaches; father dies in St. Joe trying to save his kids

 “You’ve got to respect Lake Michigan.
 As we saw across the shoreline along the county, the rip currents were strong that night,” said Heit, noting that all three apparent drownings occurred within a three-hour span.
 “We haven’t seen that many since a July Fourth weekend several years ago.”

-Heit may have been referring to one of the deadliest local beach days in memory, when six swimmers died on the July 4 holiday in 2003, and a seventh man died from a heart attack after struggling in the strong currents.
+Heit may have been referring the deadliest local beach day in recent memory, when six swimmers died on the July 4 holiday in 2003, and a seventh man died from a heart attack after struggling in the strong currents.